ldsands/UsefulCodeSnippets/ProgrammingLanguages/Rust/Nushell.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 # update rust using rustup
 rustup update
-# install Nushell using cargo
+# install Nushell using cargo (this is the same command you can use to update Nushell)
 cargo install nu --features=dataframe
 # you will need to restart your shell
 # you can now start Nushell with this command